 What is a Product Backlog?

-Product Backlog can be defined as an organized or sorted list of all the required products necessary for delivering the output with the source of the product changing continuously as per the project’s demand.
-The responsibility of the product backlog and product backlog management lies with the product owner, and the product owner has myriads of responsibility related to product backlog like content and source of the product, availability of the product, prioritizing the product, bugs, technical works and maintaining the daily to-do list.
+Product Backlog can be defined as an organized or sorted list of all the required products necessary for delivering the output, with the source of the product changing continuously as per the project’s demand.
+The responsibility of the product backlog and product backlog management lies with the product owner, and the product owner has myriads of responsibilities related to product backlog like content and source of the product, availability of the product, prioritizing the product, bugs, technical works and maintaining the daily to-do list.
 It is an incremental list prepared by continuously adding the preliminary requirements and the other needs to the initial version of the product.

 Purpose